near-mezze/lottery/mezzetech/README.md

 ## Local Setup

-The repo for this project comes with several branches, so be sure you fetch them all.
-The first branch, `getting-started`, is the bare bones project.
-It will have all of the files we need to start, but most of them will be empty.
-The other branches you will find along with `getting-started` are:
+The repo for this project comes with several branches, but we will only be adding code to the `getting-started` branch.
+The complete code is in the `main` branch, so feel free to take a peak when you feel lost.

-1. `getting-started`
-2. `functions/empty` & `functions/solution`
-3. `tests/unit/empty` & `tests/unit/solution`
-4. `scripts/empty` & `scripts/solution`

 <br/>